COVID-19 CAPS Update

 At Counseling and Psychological Services (CAPS), we recognize that incidents of racism both within our campus community and outside of it can significantly impact the emotional well-being of our community members, particularly people of color.
 We acknowledge the significant pain that race-related aggression activates and the reality of racial trauma.
 We understand the ways in which power, privilege, and oppression can inflict hurt onto members of the Mason community.

-It is our mission to support members of the Mason community by creating a safe, supportive, affirming and inclusive environment that embraces diversity and honors the intersecting identities of everyone on our campus.
+It is our mission to support members of the Mason community by creating a safe, affirming, and inclusive environment that embraces diversity and honors the intersecting identities of everyone on our campus.
 CAPS provides a confidential space where students may seek support and process their feelings and reactions.
-If you would like to connect with a CAPS counselor, we invite you to call or stop by the Fairfax location in SUB I, suite 3129.
-We are here for you.
-Your emotions are valid and they matter.
-You are not alone.

 Crisis Text Line